Moving shadows projected on wall of people protesting by artist Glen Kaino

 • $25 Live Stream

 Join the Democracy Center at JANM and meet the thinkers, artists, organizers, and civic leaders confronting authoritarianism today.
-Hear from keynote speakers Robert Evans of the Behind the Bastards and It Could Happen Here podcasts and Glenn Kaino, an acclaimed contemporary artist.
+Hear from keynote speakers Agnès Callamard of Amnesty International, Robert Evans of the Behind the Bastards and It Could Happen Here podcasts and Glenn Kaino, an acclaimed contemporary artist.

 This day-long symposium challenges us to imagine how we can build a democracy that endures by recognizing the threats before us, learning from communities resisting them, and envisioning new civic spaces and shared legacies for the future.
-The symposium also includes shopping at the JANM Store and at a mobile “banned bookmobile” presented by Bloom Wild Bookshop.
+The symposium also includes tours of the timely exhibition Monuments at MOCA and a mobile “banned bookmobile” presented by Bloom Wild Bookshop.
 A closing performance with visionary artist-activist Nobuko Miyamoto inspires us to celebrate memory, joy, and collective action.

 Top image: Glenn Kaino, In the Light of a Shadow (detail), 2021.
 Image courtesy of the artist.